mattrussi/gitlab-com-runbooks/docs/runway-redis-example/README.md

 ## Summary

-This service represents all Runway-managed Redis instances.
+This service represents an example Runway-managed Redis instance.
 The IAC definition for the Redis instances can be found in the [provisioner project](https://gitlab.com/gitlab-com/gl-infra/platform/runway/provisioner/-/blob/main/memorystore.tf).

 The Redis instances are [GCP Memorystore Redis instances](https://cloud.google.com/memorystore/docs/redis/memorystore-for-redis-overview).